Land Rover Discovery Sport: Engines

 The Discovery Sport was initially powered by the same engine range that features in the outgoing Freelander 2 model for the first model year, the Ford EcoBoost four cylinder 2.0-litre turbocharged petrol engine producing 240 PS (the only engine option for North America) and the Ford Duratorq four cylinder 2.2-litre turbocharged diesel engine, producing either 150 PS or 190 PS.

-The engines sourced from Ford were replaced by engines from Jaguar Land Rover's new Ingenium engine line from late 2015.
+The engines sourced from Ford were replaced by engines from Jaguar Land Rover's new Ingenium engine family from late 2015.
 The Ingenium family is a range of modular four cylinder turbocharged engines of 2.0-litre capacity, built around individual 500cc cylinders.
 The family is produced in both petrol and diesel variants, and could also be produced in 3, 4 and 6 cylinder options in future, depending on demand and requirements.
 The range was designed from the outset to accommodate different hybrid power systems, and it was expected that there would be a plug-in hybrid variant.